 Below is a list of available courses offered by the Environmental Studies Department.
 Consult the Registrar’s Office and the College Catalog for registration information.

-EVST 101 - INTRO ENVIRONMENTAL STUD I:NATURAL SCIE
+EVST 101 - ENVIRONMENTAL SCIENCE: SYSTEMS AND SOLUT

 A broad, natural science-based introduction to many of today's most pressing and significant issues regarding the environment, including energy and resource use, loss of biodiversity, population growth, air and water pollution, human-induced climate change, and sustainable development.
 The course combines informational lectures, readings, and media with in-class activities, discussion, and field trips designed to highlight the diversity of environment-related problems and views.
 Hours credit: 3.